Cerulity32K/epar/README.md

 - All dynamic objects are `Box`es, and a `box_clone(&self) -> Box<dyn ...>` trait method keeps dynamic resolution (`dyn Clone` is not resolvable).
 - Soloud allows you to query sound playback times, which are used to trigger events and update projectiles.
 - Employing a collision sweep across the screen displayed with squares can give a rough shape of collision boundaries, allowing for better collision debugging.

+# A Note on the Future of this Project
+I will likely be rewriting this project.
+In my opinion, it has turned into a mess.
+I will be creating a library for programmable animations, and will likely improve the structure of the code.
+This will let me recreate everything here, while also letting me customize a lot more.